rsksmart/RSKIPs/IPs/RSKIP136.md

 Before downloading the state it's important to verify that we actually have the correct block.
 That's why old headers are required.
 Posterior headers further verify the B block and requires possible attackers to generate at least B_pos valid headers.

-The state transfer protocol allows to have a sequential snapshot file on disk and avoid redundant reads.
+The state transfer protocol was designed to allow having a sequential snapshot file on disk and avoid redundant reads.

 # **Copyright**